The Working Origins Timeline

 Education

-Beginning around 3,500 years ago, the first civilizations emerged in Mesopotamia, the Nile River Valley, the Indus Valley, along the Yellow River, in Mesoamerica, and in the Andean region.
+Beginning around 5,500 years ago, the first civilizations of modern Homo sapiens emerged in Mesopotamia, the Nile River Valley, the Indus Valley, along the Yellow River, in Mesoamerica, and in the Andean region.

 Writing was a common feature across these civilizations—if we broaden the definition to include all durable information systems.
 These included knotted cords, symbols, bone scripts, glyphs, and icons.